Thank you for visiting the INDONESIA HP Store

 Aim trainers for FPS games are the biggest crutch you can give yourself against cheaters.
 These simulations work on consistency along with those individual skills that make FPS pros who they are.
 Nothing will infuriate a cheater more (and possibly cause them to make a visible error) than getting beaten by an opponent who isn’t cheating.

-Our favorite is KovaaK 2.0.
+Our favourite is KovaaK 2.0.
 Its ever-expanding library of scenarios and vast customization settings give it the edge over other aim trainers that are limited to certain FPS titles.

 We encourage you to try all of these aim trainers, though, because one of them might teach you something the others cannot.
 Some may have features you’ve never considered before, like detailed progress reports, that could benefit you.

 Regardless of which one you end up choosing to stick with long-term, consistency and fun are the keys to progress.
 If you can come back to a game day after day and have fun training and playing, you’re already well on your way to mastering the first set of skills for professional FPS gameplay.